pontem-network/bytebabbel/README.md

    --module EthUsers \
    -o ./examples/i_users_ethtypes \
    -a self \
-   -i \
    --max-gas 30000 \
    -d
 ```

 #### Publishing a script

-Publishing a ./examples/sc_users for interacting
+Publishing a ./examples/sc_users_ethtypes for interacting
 with the module

 > **Important** don't forget to replace the address